Frequently Asked Questions

 The next intake you can apply for is in April 2021, the online application is currently open.
 The deadline is 15th October 2023 (hard deadline, no extension possible!).

-If you have sufficient German skills which are proven by a German A-level or a language certificate at a sufficient level, you can apply for M.Sc. studies in "Elektrotechnik und Informationstechnik" in German language which start in the winter semester.
+If you have sufficient German skills which are proven by a German A-level or a language certificate at C1 level, you can apply for M.Sc. studies in "Elektrotechnik und Informationstechnik" in German language which start in the winter semester.
 Further information about the studies are available on this web page The remaining part of this FAQ refers to the international Master studies held in English.

 Am I eligible to apply?

 You are eligible to apply if your Bachelor studies have been taken in Electrical Engineering or a closely related field, for example Electronics, Telecommunication or Instrumentation Engineering.